James Graham, 4th Duke of Montrose: Political career

-Marriage & issue
+Marriage and issue

-In 1836 he married Hon.
-Caroline Agnes Horsley-Beresford (1818-1894), a daughter of John Beresford, 2nd Baron Decies.
+In 1836, Montrose married Hon.
+Caroline Agnes Horsley-Beresford (1818–1894), daughter of John Beresford, 2nd Baron Decies and grand-niece of the 1st Marquess of Waterford.
 In 1860, they were both survivors of the train involved in the Atherstone rail accident.
-She survived him and in 1876 married secondly to William Stuart Stirling-Crawfurd (1819-1883) (whom she also survived) of Milton in Lanarkshire and of Cannes, South of France, where he died, without issue.
+She survived him and in 1876 married secondly to William Stuart Stirling-Crawfurd.
 By his wife he had issue including: